Nexai-net/democrite-learning/docs/1-fondations-practice-orleans.md

 ## 2 - API

-To explose the API and have an easy interface to test it we will use swagger through **Swashbuckle** library.
+To expose the API and have an easy interface to test it, we will use swagger through **Swashbuckle** library.

 ### Configuration

-To configure swagger to simply have to insert in the "Service Configurations" section the following code:
+To configure swagger we simply have to insert in the section "Service Configurations" the following code:

 ``` csharp
 /*